 A viewer of Figure I3 should be aware of several caveats.
 One is that the ocean circulation is strongly time dependent and the transport of water and other properties can be strongly affected by fluctuating eddy processes.
 Not all the pathways suggested should be interpreted as persistent currents, nor do they always suggest the direct paths of typical water parcels.
 For example, a parcel of NADW entering the Circumpolar Current from the Atlantic may spin around Antarctica multiple times before exiting into the Indian or Pacific Oceans, or it may simply re-enter the Atlantic.
 In addition, the figure does not acknowledge sinking regions that lie at the margins of the Atlantic and Southern Oceans and in marginal seas.
 For example, deep convection in the Labrador Sea is known to contribute to North Atlantic Deep Water.
 Dense water masses are also produced in the Red and Mediterranean Seas.
-The salty outflows from these seas spread and circulate in the Indian and Atlantic Ocean in ways that are not fully understood.
+The salty outflows from these seas spread and circulate in the Indian and Atlantic Oceans, respectively, in ways that are not fully understood.

 Hydraulic effects occurring within the lower limbs of the conveyor are due to interactions with bottom topography.
 The bottom is a bumpy collection of old tectonic plates surrounded by hotspot tracks, swells, flood basalts, pieces of thickened crust, and ridges.
 The latter subdivide the major oceans into numerous basins (Figures I4a,b,c).
 The abyssal currents that form the lowest limbs of the conveyor make their way from basin to basin, seeking out the deepest connecting strait or sill.
 Some of these deep flows are observed to spill into the downstream basin in roughly the same manner as flow over a dam.
 The volume flux of the spilling flows can double or triple as the result of mixing with and entrainment of overlying water.
 A deep current will sometimes flow into a terminal basin; there, it mixes with overlying water and gradually rises to shallower levels.

 Some of the major passages in which overflows are observed have been indicated in Figures I4a,b,c.
 Each example has been documented by the direct measurement of deep velocities.
 Also shown are the locations of several prominent straits connecting marginal seas to the ocean proper.
 These shallower passages generally contain exchange flows (a double arrow), often with an inflowing surface current overlying a deep outflow.
 Many of the passages, shallow or deep, are strategically advantageous locations for the measurement of property fluxes relevant to the ocean circulation and to global climate.
-The overflows can have distinct chemical distributions and a time-history of this chemistry can be extracted from deep sediments and used to infer properties of the thermohaline circulation through geological time.
+They funnel massive flows through a relatively small area and they may be candidates for the same type of hydraulic monitoring that engineers use to keep track of the outflow from a reservoir.
+The overflows can have distinct chemical distributions and a timehistory of this chemistry can be extracted from deep sediments and used to infer properties of the thermohaline circulation through geological time.

 The most thoroughly documented deep overflows are those of the North Atlantic and these are now described in more detail.
-The two main water masses involved, NAWD and ABW, can be identified in a north-south section of potential density $(\sigma_4)^1$ in the western Atlantic (Figure I5).
-The topography in frame (a) has been smoothed to allow easier identification of the major topographic features.
-The section track is shown I6a, which gives a plan view of the ocean bottom and the 1.8°C potential temperature surface.
+The two main water masses involved, NAWD and AABW, can be identified in a north-south section of potential density $(\sigma_4)^1$ in the western Atlantic (Figure I5).
+The section track is shown in I6a, which also gives a plan view of the ocean bottom and the 1.8°C potential temperature surface.
 The geographical distribution of this surface gives some indication of the spreading of the deep water masses away from their source.
 The reader should interpret both figures with caution: the thinning or dilution of a water mass in a particular direction need not indicate a flow in that direction.